-Wondering if this program is right for you?
+Wondering if the MSA degree program is right for you?
 Ask yourself:

 - Have you recently earned your undergraduate degree, but need additional accounting credits or another 30 credits to reach the 150 required for the CPA licensure?